incentivebeats/pso_pc-linux/resources/pso_pc-patcher/patches/README.md

 All commands below assume they are run from the patcher repo root.

-This patcher assumes you are using binaries used on other servers and distributed online.
-If you are using original binaries from the 2001 ISO files, these patches will not likely work.
+This patcher is designed to work against a later version of pso.exe that is already used on other servers and assumes you are already using that version (which I believe is a SEGA patch version from 2002).
+This means the patcher will not work against the 2001 pso.exe generated from ISO install yet, but will work against autorun.exe and online.exe generated from ISO install.

 ### `autorun_exe_region_bypass.toml`